Nandusasikumar1/ObjectTracker/README.md

 ```

 Using TrackerDict dictionary, which inherits from original python dictionary
 we can track the changes in any TrackerDict Object.
 ```
 example

 ```
+from ObjectTracker.ChangeTracker import TrackerDict
+ #Import TrackerDict like this if you include the cloned repository in your project

 c=TrackerDict({1:5})
 c('one') #Call the  instance with a name since this is the first instance I named it "one".You can name it whatever you want.This is for tracking the changes in the instance.